Guhyeshwari Temple

 Guhyeshwari Temple (गुह्येश्वरी मन्दिर), also spelled Guheswari or Gujeshwari, is a Hindu temple in Kathmandu, Nepal.
-The temple is a Shakta pitha and is about 1km east of Pashupati Kshetra and is located on the southern bank of the Bagmati River.
+The temple is a Shakta pitha and is about 1 km east of Pashupati Kshetra and is located on the southern bank of the Bagmati River.
 It is an important pilgrimage destination especially for Tantric worshipers.
 King Pratap Malla renovated this temple in the 17th century.

 The Devi Bhagavata Purana mentions this temple in its list of sacred places of Adishakti and refers to the deity of Nepal as Guhyakali.